boro2g/sitecore-contact-utilities/README.md

 # sitecore-contact-utilities
 This module adds components that make it easier to work with contacts in Sitecore 8.0.

+You can [watch a video](https://www.youtube.com/watch?v=ajSZar5aShc) that shows what this module does.

 ## Packages
 In order to make the various components that make up this module managable, this module is broken up into a number of separate package.